webzakimbo/bcome-read-the-docs-guides/docs/source/the-registry/external-commands.rst

            └── say_hello_server.rb

-Now we'll add a registry.yml association for our script, associated with the 'production:wbzsite' namespace in our namespace tree:
+Now we'll add a registry.yml association for our script, associating it with the 'production:wbzsite' namespace in our namespace tree:

 .. code-block:: yaml